 Update….our experience isn’t quite as boring, sadly.
 A few weeks ago, Oliver’s oxygen got dangerously low, and the monitor alerted us to it.
 I’m so grateful for that.
 A few months later, alerted us to the fact that Oliver’s oxygen was dropping too low during his sleep, and because of this, we’ve discovered underlying health issues.
 We would buy this product over ANY other baby product because of what it’s done for us.
 It’s priceless to us.

 Our experience has been rather boring with the Owlet.
 But, that’s a good thing.
 We put it on Oliver’s foot every night, and it tracks his oxygen level and heart rate perfectly.
 The heart rate matches up with what it typically is at the doctor’s office, as well as it what it was throughout pregnancy.
 There was one time where I accidentally took it off before deactivating the monitor, and not only did the monitor go off, but my phone monitor went off as well.
-It certainly doesn’t mess around when it thinks something may be gong on with your baby.
+It certainly doesn’t mess around when it thinks something may be going on with your baby.

 The first week or so that we had it, I couldn’t get it to track correctly.
 Oliver was only about 5 pounds at that point, and once he gained a couple of ounces, it worked perfectly, and it has since.

 Like I said, our experience has been boring.
 He hasn’t stopped breathing, thankfully.
 And while I know that it’s important for us to watch him and make sure he’s doing okay, it’s helped me sleep better at night knowing that he is being monitored by the Owlet Care Monitor.
-I love the accompanying app that allows me to see real-time stats, but I also love that it will still work even if the wi-fi goes out, or if you don’t have a smart phone.
+I love the accompanying app that allows me to see real-time stats, but I also love that it will still work even if the wi-fi goes out, or if you don’t have a smartphone.

 What the Owlet Care Monitor is

-While the Owlet is not a medical device, it is something that will alert you if your baby stops breathing.
-Unlike other monitors that require you to closely watch a video or listening to audio, the Owlet Smart Sock monitors your child’s breathing.
-It’s goal is to give parents peace of mind, by alerting them only if a baby’s heart rate drops or goes too high, or if the infant stops breathing.
+While the Owlet is not a medical device, it is something that will notify you if your baby stops breathing.
+Unlike other monitors that require you to closely watch a video or listening to audio, the Owlet Smart Sock tracks your child’s breathing.
+It’s goal is to give parents peace of mind, by notifying them only if a baby’s heart rate drops or goes too high, or if the infant stops breathing.
 The Owlet Care Monitor does this with hospital technology—pulse oximetry—and makes it appropriate for the nursery setting.
 The information from the monitor is sent to parent’s smartphones via a bluetooth-enabled Base Station, allowing parents to check on their child from anywhere.

 It is designed for infants 0 months to 18 months.
 It has been tested on hundreds of infants.
 Here is an awesome video about three parents who were alerted that their baby had stopped breathing.